 Guy Bonnefoy opened the discussion by appreciating the opportunity to join the meeting and apologizing for the time delay in responding to the noise complaints.

-James Meschino said both resident’s complaint and the result of noise test conducted by CAC member McConnell were received.
-The current solution was to shut down the heat pump fans during night time since the acoustic consultation advised that it was night time noise exceeded the regulation but not daytime.
-Yet back in November the issue was raised up again so contacts were made with the UEL Manager in December, who advised VSB to temporarily shut down the machinery unit (effective since late December) while attended the CAC meeting for a face-to-face discussion.
+James Meschino said both the resident’s complaints and the result of noise tests conducted by CAC member McConnell were received.
+The current solution was to shut down the heat pump fans during night time since the acoustic consultant advised that it was the night time noise that exceeded the regulations but not the daytime.
+In November the issue was raised again so the VSB contacted the UEL Manager in December, who advised VSB to temporarily shut down the machinery unit (effective since late December) and attend the January CAC meeting for a face-to-face discussion.

 Doug McClary then explained the acoustic consultation indicated two strategies: constructing a noise barrier wall, or further investigating the heat pump fans.
-Since it is possible that the sound could still emanate from the top if a barrier is used to surround the mechanical unit, thus the current approach is to focus on solving the noise problem at its source by reducing the fan speed (5dB of noise can be eliminated by lowering 20% of the fan speed).
+Since it is possible that the sound could still emanate from the top if a barrier is used to surround the mechanical unit, thus the current approach is to focus on solving the noise problem at its source by reducing the fan speed (5dB of noise can be eliminated by lowering the fan speed by 20%).
 The test results will be available in the next month.
-Dave Forsyth commented that the noise reduction of 5 dB is uncertainly adequate, considering that Liberta residents will need to open their windows in warm weather while the noise will become more disruptive.
+Dave Forsyth commented that the noise reduction of 5 dB is inadequate.

 Pete McConnell first clarified the daytime noise strategy; Doug McClary replied that the heat pump would not be operating at night or during daytime in warm weather.
 Pete then commented that his test results showed the average noise was 56.3 dB; the maximum noise level during the daytime was 63 dB at 7:56am, which exceeded the bylaw regulation of 55 dB.
 Doug McClary shared his opinion that the high noise level might be caused by playing kids, since according to the VSB initial test results the noise level always fell under 50 dB (with a maximum 49dB).
 There was clearly a discrepancy between the measurements obtained by VSB and Pete McConnell.

 Mojan Nozari advised that the noise is always loud at 6 am.
-The location of the device is critical; UEL conducted the test once with the device located at the property line on sidewalk, and the reading was thus inadequate.
+The location of the sound measuring device is critical; UEL conducted the test once with the device located at the property line on the sidewalk.
 In Pete McConnell’s test the device was placed on the residential balcony close to the source of the noise (which is the roof top mechanical unit).
 Mojan Nozari suggested that the VSB should properly choose a time and location for a more conclusive test.
 The other issue was that the unit operation schedule might be manually changed according to the temporary needs of the school or government (i.e., Election Day) or to accommodate any changes in the climate; the residents do need a permanent solution.
 Her advice was well received by the VSB.

 Shauna Mullinix (Liberta resident) commented that the heat pump generated various levels of noise comparable to a jet taking off on the day that operation commenced, and she immediately reported the issue to the UEL Administration.